 Marchese, a personal chef with a background in fine dining, nodded.
 “That first rebranding was super lazy.
 This time, we’re going to do it right.
 We don’t want to say too much, but basically, anything we found blatantly toxic we cut out.
 And we separated ourselves legally from the previous management.”

-The most notable cut made from the Hard Times?
-The titular Montana Masback, the man most responsible for the most recent rebranding and the restaurant’s face for much of its existence.
+The most notable cut made is the titular Montana Masback, the man most responsible for the most recent rebranding and the restaurant’s face for much of its existence.
 While he is no longer a part of Hard Times, one holdover remains from his overhaul: the kitchen team of Matt Klein and Bill McGovern, aka Strange Flavor.

 Alterations to the bill of fare will be made, but they won’t compromise the food’s inherent “crushability,” to quote Marchese.
 Dinner prominently features two burgers, one standard and one featuring two patties, braised bacon, blue cheese and Japanese kewpie mayo.
 For fowl lovers, there’s a chicken-and-waffle sandwich with roasted corn butter, coffee maple, garlic honey, pickled chili and scallion, and a chicken sandwich with ranch, blue cheese, celery, onion and romaine; snacks include buffalo wings, shoestring fries and vegan kimchi.